substrate-system/web-component/README.md

 * use `.emit` to emit a namepsaced event
 * use `.dispatch` to emit a non-namespaced event
 * use `.event(name)` to get the namespaced event type
+* extend the factory function's return value to create a web component

 ## Example